 The Freedom chair that we tested included the upgrade gel seat option.
 This was a miss overall for the office, as the seat score was middle of the pack with that option.
 Like the mesh material, the gel didn’t provide as forgiving of a feel as the standard seat pad alternative from Humanscale.
 On both the Liberty and Diffrient, the standard seat pad scored 10 points higher than the gel found on the Freedom.

 Back support is another category that we felt was subjective enough that we needed the help of our whole office.
 When scoring the backrest, we look at how the entire backrest supports you, instead of just the lower lumbar area.
-After polling our office, the Aeron scored a 78/100 and the Freedom scored a 72/100.
-Both chairs ended up in the top six overall so they each have a lot of nice things to offer.
+After polling our office, the Aeron scored a 75/100 and the Freedom scored a 67/100.

 The Aeron test chair included the PostureFit SL lumbar support system, which is unique in that it is vertical versus the horizontal system.
 The lumbar support covers a large vertical area and includes two pads that flex independently of each other.
 Even if you were to purchase your next Aeron without the PostureFit SL, the natural curve in the backrest provides good support.